The Graaff family have played a defining role in the South African political, social and business landscape for over three generations.

 Sir David de Villiers Graaff, 3rd Baronet

-The late Sir David Graaff: the farmer politician who planted the first De Grendel vines
+The former politician who planted the first De Grendel vines

-The late Sir David Graaff, who passed away in 2015, was not your usual wine producer, preferring a Latin quotation (like the grace he recited at his grand- daughter’s christening ) to marketing speak.
+The late Sir David Graaff, who passed away in 2015, was not your usual wine producer, preferring a Latin quotation to marketing speak.
 He was a great raconteur, endearingly prone to wild exaggeration.

-Sir David didn’t see his father until he was five years old.
-That’s because by the time he was born in 1940, his father had left to serve in the North African campaign.
-He was captured at Tobruk and became a prisoner of war in 1942, only return home at the end of the war.
+Sir David didn’t meet his father until he was five years old.
+That’s because by the time he was born in 1940, his father had left to serve in the North African campaign and was a prisoner of war, only returning to South Africa in 1945.

 Sir David studied agriculture at the University of Stellenbosch, and read Politics, Philosophy and Economics at Magdalen College, Oxford.
 He also studied at the University of Grenoble, where he would get the inspiration to become a winemaker.

-Like his father and grandfather, he was also elected as a Member of Parliament – where he served the constituency of Wynberg for 11 years.
+Like his father and grandfather, he was also elected as a Member of Parliament – where he served the constituency of Wynberg.
 He was made Deputy Minister of Trade and Industry by FW De Klerk in 1991, shortly after the commencement of negotiations between the government and the ANC, with the brief to ensure that the South African economy stayed on track during those nervous times.

 Sir De Villiers Graaff, 4th Baronet

 A more modest and unassuming man than De Villiers you could not meet.
-Like his father, he studied agriculture at Stellenbosch before moving to the Hex River to look after the family’s fruit farms.
+Like his father, he studied agriculture at Stellenbosch before moving to the Hex River Valley to manage the family’s fruit farms where he expanded and initiated two empowerment projects.
+Empowerment and education are close to his heart and he is the Chairman of the Waitrose Foundation which funds upliftment of farmworkers.

-He returned to De Grendel in 2011 with his wife Gaedry and their four children to take over the De Grendel wine business, overseeing its expansion from a winery which produced only 1800 cases when it first started, to one which aims to produce 50 000 in 2015.
+He moved to De Grendel in 2011 with his wife Gaedry, Lady Graaff and their four children to take over the De Grendel wine business, overseeing its expansion from a winery which produced 20 000 cases to one which aims to produce 55 000 in 2017.

-He is also the Graaff responsible for persuading Michelin-starred restaurateur Jonathan Davies to leave Wales and open the acclaimed restaurant at De Grendel.
+He is also the Graaff responsible opening the acclaimed restaurant at De Grendel which opened its doors in July 2012.

 De Villiers has no intentions of entering politics at this stage, but given the family history, we wouldn’t bet against it.